nebojsac/Campayn-API/endpoints/contacts.md

 ## Get Contacts ##

 To be able to retrieve contacts, you'll need to know the list id to which the contacts belong to.
-For more info see `lists`.
+For more info see [lists](https://github.com/nebojsac/Campayn-API/blob/master/endpoints/lists.md).

 `GET /lists/{list_id}/contacts.json` returns a collection of contacts that are associated with that specific list.